- Practice Areas

 Aside from severe medical problems slip and fall accidents can cause, they can also be expensive to treat.
 The U.S. spends roughly $34 billion every year on slip and fall medical treatment.

-As can be seen from above, the rules dictating liability for slips and falls can change depending on the relationship between the person injured and where it happens.
-In general, everyone from private individuals to business entities has a duty to act in a reasonably responsible way toward other people.
+As can be seen from above, the rules dictating liability for premises liability and slips and falls can change depending on the relationship between the person injured and where it happens.
+In general, every property owner from private individuals to business entities has a duty to act in a reasonably responsible way toward other people.
 That means cleaning up spills, keeping entryways free of obstructions, and other common-sense behaviors.
 When a person doesn’t fulfill this duty, he or she may be considered negligent.

 For example, if you tripped on a broken section of walkway outside your local grocery store or there was a spill, the owner could be held responsible for your injuries.
 It was his or her duty to make sure the pathway to the business was safe, and failure to do so indicates negligence.
 However, if you were trespassing on someone’s property or went into the restricted area of a store, these same protections may not be afforded to you.